 - Ethnographies: Ethnographic interviews allow you to dig deep via one-on-one conversations with customers to gather important information about the intersection of consumer passions and engaging brand experiences.

 4. Spark ideas: Discover what’s worked for other brands

 A brand doesn’t need to offer an experience that directly relates to a product or service.
 At the 2017 U.S. Open, for example, American Express encouraged fans to play a game of air tennis against an A.I. opponent, which in turn prompted consumers to associate Amex with a fun memory, not just as a practical tool to purchase tickets or sodas.

 That said, experiential marketing absolutely can be used to get customers to interact with products in new ways.
-Just this month, Kohl’s launched a holiday pop-up with a clever twist.
-Those in New York City can visit in person, while others around the country are able to use a Snapchat portal lens to shop in a fully-3D recreation of the store.
+One recent holiday season, Kohl’s launched a holiday pop-up with a clever twist.
+Those in New York City could visit in person, while others around the country were able to use a Snapchat portal lens to shop in a fully-3D recreation of the store.